ManishPoduval/Item-Catalog/README.md

  (NOTE: In case you get an error while loggin in, you might want to create your own client_secret.json file)

- -----STEPS TO CREATE NEW client_secret.json-----
+ # STEPS TO CREATE NEW client_secret.json

 1) Go to your app's page in the Google APIs Console — https://console.developers.google.com/apis
 2) Choose Credentials from the menu on the left.
 3) Create an OAuth Client ID.